timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC07 - Deleting a medicine short form**

-Guarantees: The short form for the medicine will be removed.
+Guarantees: The short form for the medicine will be removed only if the short form exist for the medicine.

 **MSS**